-Are you an SEO strategist or a content marketer managing multiple writers?
-Are you disappointed by lackluster first drafts from your writers?
+Are you an SEO strategist or content marketer managing a team of writers?

 What is an SEO Content Brief?

-An SEO content brief is an editorial document that helps you, your clients (if you are an agency), and the content writer clearly understand what you want from your content and how you want it done.
+A content brief is a document that helps you and your writer understand what you want from your content and how you want it done.